From tug-of-war to Brownian Boost: explicit ODE solutions for player-funded stochastic-differential games: Epilogue: Directions

 where, at this time, Maxine\footnote{The names are less apposite unless $d =1$ since the players no longer seek necessarily to maximize or minimize~$x$.} nominates stake rate $a(t) \in [0,\infty)$ and a direction vector~$V_+(t)$ valued in the Euclidean unit sphere~$S^{d-1}$, while Mina nominates $b(t)$ and $V_-(t)$.
 The map $\psi:[0,\infty) \to [0,\infty)$ is the magnitude of the thrust offered by a player as a function of her spending rate; it may be supposed to be increasing and convex and to vanish at zero, with the choices $\psi(z) = z^\rho$ for $\rho \in (0,1]$ seeming natural.
 The domain boundary comes equipped with functions $f,g: \partial D \to \R$, and the game ends when the rocket~$x$ reaches $\partial D$ at time $\tau$, with total net receipt $g(x_\tau) - \int_0^\tau b(t) \, {\rm d}t$ for Mina and $f(x_\tau) - \int_0^\tau a(t) \, {\rm d}t$ for Maxine.

-It would be interesting to study this more physically natural game to see if the conclusions we have reached for $\rho$-Brownian Boost---the fragility of equilibria to slight changes in relative incentive; the presence of a battlefield zone; the asymmetry in decay away from that zone---are borne out.
+It would be interesting to study this more physically natural game to see if the conclusions we have reached for $\rho$-Brownian Boost---the fragility of equilibria under slight changes in relative incentive; the presence of a battlefield zone; the asymmetry in decay away from that zone---are borne out.
 Such a study could also be contemplated for a variety of discrete-time or stochastic differential games governed by stakes.

-For instance, the Trail of Lost Pennies and Brownian Boost are games that may be played on more general graphs, or in higher dimensions; and with drifts specified by stake-pairs by means other than the rule $(a^\rho - b^\rho )/(a^\rho + b^\rho)$ including unbounded choices such as $a^\rho - b^\rho$.
+In the Moscarini-Smith game discussed in Subsection~\ref{s.ms}, drift is determined from stake-pair via the rule $a^\rho - b^\rho$ with $\rho =1/2$ (in place of our $(a^\rho - b^\rho )/(a^\rho + b^\rho)$); for a range of~$\rho$-values, this game may be examined analytically, or perhaps exhibited as a scaling limit of discrete models (with long-range jumps being one means of producing unbounded drift).
+Tug-of-war in discrete and continuous time may be played on more general graphs, or in higher dimensions; these geometrically richer settings likely present probabilistic and analytic subtleties that invite further exploration.